-Because of daily settlement with the Company's counterparties, the amount of unsettled credit exposures is limited to the amount owed to the Company for a very short period of time.
+Because of daily settlement with the Company's counterparties, the amount of unsettled credit exposures is limited to the amount owed to the Company for a short period of time.
 The Company continually reviews the credit quality of its counterparties and has not historically incurred credit losses related to its receivables from brokers, dealers, and clearing organizations.
-As such, the Company determined that there was no allowance for credit losses to record as of December 31, 2020.
+As such, the Company determined that there was no allowance for credit losses to record for the year ended December 31, 2021.